taco-bro/academic-website/content/authors/admin/_index.md

 ## About Me

-Weiyuan Liang is a master candidate of mechanics.
+W. Liang is a master candidate of mechanics.
 His research interests include combustion instability, fluid mechanics and acoustic.
+The current research activities are focused on thermoacoustic combustion instabilities, particularly on fundamental problems that arise out of the development of clean combustion systems or utilization of alternative fuels (e.g. hydrogen).